 Pinworm infection is an intestinal infection caused by a pinworm, seatworm, or threadworm.
 Female pinworms leave the intestine through the ankus and deposit eggs on the skin around the anus while a person is asleep.
 Pinworm infection is the most common worm infection in the U.S. Symptoms include anal itching or vaginal itching.
 Pinworm infection is generally spread by inadequate handwashing from infected persons.
 Treatment is effective after a diagnosis is made with a pinworm test.
-Read more: Pinworms (Enterobiasis) Article
+Read more: Pinworms (Enterobiasis) in Kids and Adults Article

 Multimedia: Slideshows, Images & Quizzes

 Is your child at risk for these childhood diseases?
 Know when to call the doctor for conditions such as measles, mumps, ringworm,...

 10 Common Symptoms in Infants and Young Toddlers

 Watch this slideshow to see common symptoms and home treatment for infant and childhood illnesses including fever, nausea,...